-erected which for ever remembered by being associated with the undying remembrance of him who has very appropriately been called "the father of his people."
+The day on which this monument was erected must be looked upon in Canada, as a day to which no ordinary interest is attached; and will be for ever remembered by being associated with the undying remembrance of him who has very appropriately been called "the father of his people."
 On it the Highland Society must ever look with peculiar satisfaction, as upon a day conferring everlasting honor upon them; and when those who now compose it, and who were engaged in that day's good work are gone where their illustrious founder has preceded them, may their successors by a continuance of the generous and patriotic feelings, which governed that day, bear out the Rev. Mr. Urquhart, in saying, "that while this was an act worthy of the new-being of the Society, it was an act, auspicious of its future character."

-At a meeting of the Society at Cornwall on the 9th of May, 1843, over which the President presided, the Rev. Mr. Urquhart, to whom an intimate acquaintance with that inestimable man, had endeared the memory of the Bishop, after some eloquent and most feeling remarks introduced the following Resolution, which being seconded by the Rev. George Alexander Hay, was put and carried amid the silent applause of those present:-
+At a meeting of the Society at Cornwall on the 9th of May, 1843, over which the President presided, the Rev. Mr. Urquhart, to whom an intimate acquaintance with that inestimable man, had endeared the memory of the Bishop, after some eloquent and most feeling remarks introduced the following Resolution, which being seconded by the Rev. George Alexander Hav, was put and carried amid the silent applause of those present :-

-"Resolved, That the Highland Society of Canada do erect on the 18th of June next, in the Parish Church at St. Raphaels, a Tablet to the memory of the late Bishop Alexander Macdonell; that the Society meet on that day which is the day of the festival anniversary meeting, at eleven o'clock in Macdonell's in Williamstown, and proceed thence at twelve o'clock in procession to the Parish Church, where the Rev. John Macdonald be requested to read prayers to erect the tablet; and that George S. Jarvis, Esq., Guy C. Wood, Esq., and Alex.
+" Resolved, That the Highland Society of Canada do erect on the 18th of June next, in the Parish Church at St. Raphaels, a Tablet to the memory of the late Bishop Alexander Macdonell; that the Society meet on that day which is the day of the festival anniversary meeting, at eleven o'clock in Macdonell's in Williamstown, and proceed thence at twelve o'clock in procession to the Parish Church, where the Rev. John Macdonald be requested to read prayers to erect the tablet; and that George S. Jarvis, Esq., Guy C. Wood, Esq., and Alex.
 MacMartin, Esq., be a Committee to procure such tablet."